AirgoAtlasAI/atlasai/README.md

 ![AtlasPre](assets/images/atlaspre.png)

-## AtlasPost ( and AtlasPost-Viewer ):
+## AtlasPost

 Large FEM output binary files typically contains everything i.e. all element and all results.
-Conventional post-processing programs will
+Conventional post-processing software will be sluggish when loading a model with large number of material properties.

 AtlasPost allows users to downselects to the components of interest and splits the data by result types instead of timesteps.
 Thus, this gives:-
    - Smaller files for post-processing. (up to **90% smaller**)